Graham Arnold: Return to the Australian national team

 In June 2022, Arnold guided Australia to its fifth consecutive FIFA World Cup Finals appearance, leading the Socceroos to play-off wins over UAE on 7 June, and Peru on 13 June in Doha, Qatar.
 In the second play-off against Peru, Arnold made a key decision prior to the penalty shoot-out, substituting goalkeeper captain Mathew Ryan for Andrew Redmayne.
 Redmayne performed strongly in the shoot-out, saving a decisive penalty to help lift Australia to another World Cup; Arnold himself had been subjects of heavy criticism for Australia's under-performance at the third round of the 2022 FIFA World Cup qualification.

 In the 2022 FIFA World Cup, Arnold defied all odds and criticism aimed against him, leading Australia to the round of 16 for only the second time after 2006 when he was an assistant coach, following 1–0 wins over Tunisia and Denmark in the last two group stage matches, making him the first Australian-born manager to achieve this feat, as well as the first Australia manager to win multiple matches in the same FIFA World Cup tournament.
 Australia were later eliminated by Argentina after a thrilling 2–1 defeat, despite the Socceroos putting up late scare to equalize.
 Following the tournament, Arnold was named the best coach at the 2022 World Cup by French sports newspaper L'Équipe and had his contract extended to the 2026 FIFA World Cup, as he urged Australian officials to do more to promote football across the country.

 In the third round of 2026 FIFA World Cup qualification, Australia had a bad start, with the first game losing to Bahrain at home soil 0–1, followed by a scoreless draw against Indonesia.
 On 20 September, Arnold decided to resign as the Socceroos head coach, he became the longest-serving coach in Socceroos history for 6 years.

 Iraq

-On 9 May 2025, Arnold was appointed as the new head coach of the Iraq national team during the third round of the 2026 FIFA World Cup qualifying campaign.
+On 9 May 2025, Arnold was appointed as the new head coach of the Iraq national team during the third round of the 2026 FIFA World Cup qualifying campaign succeeding Jesús Casas.
+Arnold was tasked with leading Iraq's campaign in the 2026 FIFA World Cup qualification, which extended to the AFC fifth round, where they defeated the United Arab Emirates 3–2 on aggregate.
+In the inter-confederation play-offs, Iraq faced Bolivia and secured a 2–1 victory, qualifying for the 2026 FIFA World Cup for the first time since 1986.